budc123/Threatmixer-Budc123/README.md

 Here, from top to bottom, you'll see:

-# 1. The name of the region you selected & back button
+# 1. Region Name and Exit Button

 The title is just a nice reminder of what region you've selected.
 Nothing more, nothing less.